vonforum/cargo-rspl/README.md

 $ cargo rspl
 ```

-Runs either a regular REPL if not in a crate, or a REPL with the crate's dependencies if in a crate.
+Runs either a regular REPL if not in a crate, or a REPL with the crate and its dependencies available if in a crate.

 ## Features